 What Are The Changes To The EMDG Program?

-Under the revised EMDG program, eligible entities with a turnover of less than $20 million will be able to apply for grants of up to $770,000 over eight years to cover up to 50% of eligible export promotional activities.
+Under the revised EMDG program, eligible entities with a turnover of less than $20 million will be able to apply for grants of up to $770,000 over eight years (years do not need to be consecutive) to cover up to 50% of eligible export promotional activities.

 The most significant change to the EMDG program is that it is now a forward-funding, upfront eligibility-based grant program instead of a retrospective program.
 This means that applicants apply for the grant based upon the forecasted promotional costs of their business over the next 2-3 years.